developeralain/developeralain/README.md

 - 👋 Hi, I’m @developeralain - I'm a software development student, a Registered Nurse, a published clinical researcher, and a passionate lifelong learner.

-- 👀 I’m interested in Javascript, Python, C#, .NET; I am open to all projects that improves others' quality of life, are challenging, and help others in a meaningful way.
+- 👀 I’m interested in Javascript, Python, C#, .NET, blockchain; I'm open to all projects that improve others' quality of life, are challenging, and help others in a meaningful way.
 I remain passionate about healthcare, medicine, and research, and so am partial to projects within those domains.
 - 🌱 I’m currently learning HTML, CSS, Javascript, Python, C#, .NET
 - 💞️ I’m looking to collaborate on ... interesting projects, especially medicine or healthcare related (shoot me an email!)